DestinyItemManager/DIM/docs/CONTRIBUTING.md

 1. All of our code is written in [TypeScript](https://typescriptlang.org) and uses React to build UI components.
 1. Be sure to run `pnpm fix` before submitting your PR - it'll catch most style problems and make things much easier to merge.
 1. Don't forget to add a description of your change to [docs/CHANGELOG.md](CHANGELOG.md) so it'll be included in the release notes!
+1. Use of AI coding tools is not prohibited, but consider that if we wanted to use AI to solve some problem, we could do it ourselves.
+We do not need people to feed our backlog into Claude.

 ## Developer Quick start